darnelleMelvin/from-negatives-to-knowledge/docs/activities.md

 ---

+---

+## 🗂 Part 2: What metadata can you extract?

+Now that you've reviewed the caption, take a moment to think like a metadata creator.
+Based on what you've read, how might you model this information in a knowledge graph?

+**Prompt:** What structured metadata can you identify from the caption?

+Examples:

+- **schema:Person**
+  - `"Sammy Davis, Jr."`, `"Dr. Charles I. West"`, `"Dr. James B. McMillan"`, `"Mons.
+James B. Empey"`

+- **schema:Event**
+  - `"Award of Merit and honorary fellowship" ceremony at the Sands Hotel`

+- **schema:Organization**
+  - `"George Washington Carver Memorial Institute"`
+  - `"St. Joan of Arc Catholic Church"`

+- **schema:Place**
+  - `"Sands Hotel and Casino"` (`3355 Las Vegas Boulevard South`)

+- **schema:Role** or **schema:award**
+  - `"Outstanding contributions to the arts, humanities, and better race relations"`

+---

+**💡 Try this:**
+Write out a few RDF triples (in Turtle or natural language) that describe this moment using what you know about Schema.org or SKOS.

+> _Bonus challenge:_ Can you find a Wikidata Q-ID for any of the people, places, or organizations listed?

+---

 ## 2. Modeling Scenario
 You're given metadata for a local church picnic.
 How would you model:
 - The event?